Dear Beautiful Reader,

 eternity in the smallest act of love."

-Thank you for visiting.
-It's my hope that you will find something lovely that makes you glad you stopped by.
+Thanks for visiting.
+I hope you'll find something that makes you glad you stopped by.

 Public Domain via Wikimedia Commons